Skip to content

 Note

-If you get the options to Repair or Uninstall, then you already have it installed and can click Close.
+If you see Repair or Uninstall, it is already installed.
 Otherwise, install it.

 Install ZLUDA

-ZLUDA is now auto-installed, and automatically added to PATH, when starting webui.bat with --use-zluda.
+ZLUDA is auto-installed and added to PATH when you start webui.bat with --use-zluda.

 Install HIP SDK

-So long as your regular AMD GPU driver is up to date, you don't need to install the PRO driver HIP SDK suggests.
+If your regular AMD GPU driver is up to date, you do not need the PRO driver suggested by HIP SDK.

 Replace HIP SDK library files for unsupported GPU architectures